Asthma is a chronic condition in which the airways that carry air to the lungs are inflamed and narrowed.

 Managing asthma usually involves avoiding asthma triggers, and taking medications to prevent or treat symptoms.

-There are two types of medications to treat asthma: long-term medications and quick-relief medications.
+There are two types of medications to treat asthma: quick-relief medications and long-term medications.

 Quick-relief medications provide relief from acute asthma symptoms.
 A common quick-relief medication is inhaled short-acting beta2-agonists, which help relax muscles around the airways, allowing more air to flow through them.
 People with asthma should have a quick-relief inhaler with them at all times to case they need it, according to the NHLBI.